xrl/xrl.github.io/_posts/2016-10-09-intellij-for-rust.markdown

     typing assistance.

 OK, that's fine.
-If they are offering a more seamless experience with less config then that keeps me closer to what I like about Sublime.
+If they are offering a more seamless experience with less config then that keeps me closer to what I like about Sublime Text.
 I'm not a gear head when it comes to IDEs -- less config is better for me.

 Key combos + helpful pointers for IntelliJ
 ---

  * `cmd-b` and click on any type, in your crate or in the stdlib: jump to the definition.
  * `cmd-[` or `cmd-]`: goes backwards or forwards in your 'jump' history.
 Great so you can get back to your code.
  * `cmd-shift-o`: grep filenames in your project, hit `enter` to open file.
-Not as fuzzy as Sublime Edit 3, won't tolerate misspellings.
+Not as fuzzy as Sublime Text, won't tolerate misspellings.
  * `alt-shift` and click: add another caret to the editor.
 Hit `esc` to leave multi-caret mode.
-Strictly less powerful than Sublime because you cannot click and drag carets across multiple lines.
+Strictly less powerful than Sublime Text because you cannot click and drag carets across multiple lines.
 But can be handy.
  * `ctrl-r`: run your test suite.
 You'll have to configure your run configurations but there's an easy cargo target.
 Just set the command to `test` and make sure you click `single instance only`.
 I highly recommend you click `Show backtrace on panic` which sets the environmental variable `RUST_BACKTRACE=1`.
 Super handy.
  * `ctrl-shift-r`: run the current test based on your cursor (but make sure you select the 'Cargo Test' target when you're done! it won't switch back automatically)
  * `cmd-shift-r`: grep through all the code in your project
  * `cmd-1`/`cmd-4`: toggle project drawer/toggle run drawer
+ * `cmd-alt-l`: basic rust reformatting (no rustfmt yet). won't insert newlines.

 Those keyboard shortcuts are the MVPs.